Find Cheap Auto Insurance Quotes in Your Area

 Get a Co-signer

-- Loan preapproval, if any.
+- Loan preapproval, if any

-- Names, phone numbers and addresses of references.
+- Names, phone numbers and addresses of references

-Go to a 'Buy Here/Pay Here' Dealer
+Go to a "Buy Here, Pay Here" Dealer

-A car that costs less than $7,000 could be difficult to finance, so you might try a small "buy here/pay here" dealer.
-These are also known as "tote the note" shops, in which the seller will extend you credit to buy a car.
-At these dealers, you'll make a down payment and agree to drop off a weekly or monthly payment at the dealer's office.
+A car that costs less than $7,000 could be difficult to finance, so you might try a "buy here, pay here" dealer.
+Many people go to buy here, pay here dealers as a last resort, after getting turned down by traditional lenders.
+These small outfits are also known as "tote the note" shops, in which the seller extends you credit to buy the car.
+You'll make a down payment and agree to drop off a weekly or monthly payment at the dealer's office.

-These lots may not run a credit report—they mostly want to verify you have a source of income and an address.
+These lots often skip running your credit report—they mostly just verify your source of income and address.
 If you can prove both of these things, you'll probably qualify for their credit standards.
-Many people go to buy here/pay here dealers as a last resort after getting turned down by traditional lenders.

 Build Credit and Qualify for a Better Loan